Endoplasmic reticulum remodelling via ER-phagy pathways

 Introduction

-The endoplasmic reticulum (ER) is the most extensive endomembrane system of the cell that undergoes continuous remodelling and adaptation to fulfil required functions in the synthesis and transport of cellular components.
-A major driver of ER remodelling is ER-phagy, a selective autophagy pathway that targets excess or damaged portions of the ER for degradation.
+The endoplasmic reticulum (ER) is the most extensive endomembrane system of the cell that undergoes continuous remodelling and adaptation to fulfil required functions in synthesis and transport of cellular components.
+A major driver of ER remodelling is ER-phagy, a selective autophagy pathway that targets excess or damaged portions of ER for degradation.

 By linking the ER membrane to the autophagic machinery, ER-phagy receptors play central roles in this process.
 However, beyond the identities of ER-phagy receptors, we have little understanding of the mechanisms underlying ER-phagy and the dynamics of ER remodelling.

 This proposal aims to decipher the mechanisms by which ER-phagy receptors, especially those containing reticulon-homology domains (RHD), drive the dynamic process of ER remodelling in a cell-type specific fashion.
+We will determine how ER-phagy is regulated by:

 1. Site-specific receptor ubiquitination

-2. The formation of ER-phagy receptor clusters
+2. Formation of ER-phagy receptor clusters

-Particularly, we will investigate how ubiquitination regulates:
+Particularly, we will investigate how ubiquitination regulates cluster size, dynamics, localization, identity, and composition.

 Methodology